betterobjects/activeql/activeql-server/Readme.md

 }
 ```

-with the answer from your GraphQL API
+with the submition from your GraphQL API

 ```json
 {